syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 ## Removing annotations from an existing PDF

 You can remove the annotation from the annotation collection, represented by the **PdfLoadedAnnotationCollection** of the loaded page.
-The below code illustrates this.
+The following code illustrates this.

 {% highlight c# %}
 [C#]

-//Load the document
+//Loads the document

 PdfLoadedDocument lDoc = new PdfLoadedDocument("inputAnnotation.pdf");

-//Get the first page of the document
+//Gets the first page of the document

 PdfLoadedPage page = lDoc.Pages[0] as PdfLoadedPage;

-//Get the annotation collection
+//Gets the annotation collection

 PdfLoadedAnnotationCollection annotations = page.Annotations;

-//Remove the first annotation
+//Removes the first annotation

 annotations.RemoveAt(0);

-//Save the document
+//Saves the document

 lDoc.Save("sample.pdf");